gowda084/SAR_Image_Colorization/README.md

-# SAR Image Processing and Colorization GAN
+# SAR Image Colorization for Comprehensive Insight

 This project is a hybrid Python + Web application for processing and visualizing Synthetic Aperture Radar (SAR) images using a GAN-based colorization approach.